-- Other recent work in political communication includes work on economic news (forthcoming in AJPS), on the impact of public broadcasting on political knowledge (here), onphysiological experiments on the impact of television news (here, and on gender differences, here) and political ads (here), and negativity in media coverage of the economy (here)
+- Other recent work in political communication includes work on economic news (here, and forthcoming in AJPS), and on the impact of public broadcasting on political knowledge (here).

 - Version 2.0 of Lexicoder has been released, as well as the Lexicoder Sentiment Dictionary.

 - All work related to the Degrees of Democracy project (with Christopher Wlezien) is available on our website, here.

 - A first paper from the 2011 Canadian Election Study team is out in CJPS; and CES working papers are available here.

 - A recent paper on racialization in welfare is an Editors Pick in an Ethnic and Racial Studies Virtual Special Issue here.

 - Videos from recent interviews/talks on negativity in policy, public opinion and policy, and healthcare are available on this page.

 - Psychology: Why bad news dominates the headlines, BBC.